Heavy Metal: F.A.K.K. 2: Plot

-The heroine, Julie, was inspired by Julie Strain, who provided the voice for the heroine in the film and game.
-The game is linked to Heavy Metal magazine.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-Jim Preston of NextGen was positive to the game and its protagonist.
+Jim Preston of NextGen said of the game and its protagonist, "While beautiful to look at and fun to play with, she's not ready for a serious commitment."

-GamePro was critical to the game's short length and lack of multiplayer, but praised gameplay, graphics and level design.
-GameZone gave the game nine out of ten: "In-game cinematics, challenging puzzles, plenty of weapons, hordes of bad guys, sprawling landscapes, and beautiful women, what more could you want?"
+GamePro said that the game "will give you a good dose of fun while you're playing, although it is a bit short and there isn't any multiplayer to extend the game value.
+Still, the graphics and level design make for some satisfying eye candy, and the gameplay strikes a sweet balance between the typical run and gun shooters, 3D platformers, and action adventures."
+GameZone gave the game nine out of ten, saying, "In-game cinematics, challenging puzzles, plenty of weapons, hordes of bad guys, sprawling landscapes, and beautiful women, what more could you want?"

 The game sold 44,000 units in the U.S. by October 2001.

 Game designer Tom Mustaine tweeted in July 2015 that he had been trying to get F.A.K.K.
 2 re-released for years but was unable to do so due to copyright issues.